lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 "**Data Protection Laws** " means all applicable data protection and privacy laws and regulations, including all subsidiary legislation, regulations, orders, standards, guidelines or other like legal instruments related thereto and any amendments or re-enactments made from time to time which are applicable to the Personal Data.

-"**Developer** " or "**You** " means any person or entity which has submitted a valid application and has met the relevant authentication and other requirements to develop Applications for publication or distribution on the Open Platform in accordance with the Terms, and shall, where applicable, include any Authorised User of the Developer.
+“**Developer** ” or “**You** ” means any person or entity which has submitted a valid application and has met the relevant authentication and other requirements to develop Applications for publication or distribution on the Open Platform in accordance with the Terms, and shall, where applicable, include any Authorised User of the Developer.

 "**EULA** " refers to the end user license agreement between the Developer and the User entered into in accordance with Clause 5.1

 "**Force Majeure Event** " means any circumstance not within a party's reasonable control, including, without limitation (a) fire, storm, lightning, flood, drought, earthquake or other natural disaster or other similar acts of God; (b) epidemic or pandemic; (c) terrorist attack, civil war, civil commotion or riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, or breaking off of diplomatic relations; (d) any law or any action taken by a governmental authority, including without limitation imposing an export or import restriction, quota or prohibition, or failing to grant a necessary licence or consent; (e) fire, explosion or accident; (f) any labour or trade dispute, strikes, industrial action or lockouts; (g) non-performance by suppliers or subcontractors; and (h) the unavailability, interruption or failure of utility services such as electricity, gas, water and telecommunications.

-"**Good Industry Practice(s)** " means the practices, procedures, methods and standards followed when work and services are undertaken in a sound and workmanlike manner, with due care and skill, with due expedition and without unnecessary or unreasonable delays, that are in accordance with applicable laws and that are consistent with best practice for an experienced, prudent and competent developer engaged in a similar type of undertaking under the same or similar circumstances as the Developer.
+“**Good Industry Practice(s)** ” means the practices, procedures, methods and standards followed when work and services are undertaken in a sound and workmanlike manner, with due care and skill, with due expedition and without unnecessary or unreasonable delays, that are in accordance with applicable laws and that are consistent with best practice for an experienced, prudent and competent developer engaged in a similar type of undertaking under the same or similar circumstances as the Developer.

 "**Lazada** " means Lazada South East Asia Pte.
 Ltd. (UEN: 201201679C), or any of its successors, permitted substitutes and permitted assigns (including pursuant to any assignments under Clause 19.1).